42BV/spring-test-mvc/README.md

 Spring MVC Test Support
 =======================

-The goal of this project is to faciliate unit testing _Spring MVC_ controllers on the server side and client code on the client side that depends on the RestTemplate.
+The goal of this project is to facilitate testing _Spring MVC_ controllers on the server side and _RestTemplate_ based code on the client side.

 This code will be included in the `spring-test` module of the __Spring Framework__.
 Its present home here allows us to evolve it on a flexible release schedule and with community feedback potentially accommodating a wide range of scenarios.